tprasadtp/ubuntu-post-install/README.md

 ```

 > URL redirects to file with last known good commit on GitHub.
 It is cached & proxies to GitHub at CDN level.
 If you are paranoid, use git.
 If you wish to use master branch pass `--master` or `-m` as an argument.
-Eg: `wget -Nnv https://ae.prasadt.com/get -O - | bash -s --master`
+Eg: `wget -q https://ae.prasadt.com/get -O - | bash -s --master`

 #### With Git